AdaCore/learn/courses/intro-to-spark/book/05_Proof_Of_Functional_Correctness.rst

     end Show_Ghost_Proc;

-Then, it improves readability by hiding away complex code that is of no use for the functional behavior of the subprogram.
-Finally, it can help GNATprove by abstracting away assertions that would otherwise pollute its context.
+Using the abstraction also improves readability by hiding complex code that isn't part of the functional behavior of the subprogram.
+Finally, it can help GNATprove by abstracting away assertions that would otherwise make its job more complex.

-For the example below, calling ``Prove_P`` on ``X`` will only add ``P (X)`` to the proof context instead of the possible important set of assertions that are required to verify it.
-What is more, the proof of ``P`` will only be done once and may be made easier by the fact that no unnecessary information is present in the context while verifying it.
-Also, if ``Prove_P`` happens to not be fully verified, the remaining assumptions will be reviewed more easily if they are in a small context.
+In the example below, calling ``Prove_P`` with ``X`` as an operand only adds ``P (X)`` to the proof context instead of the larger set of assertions required to verify it.
+In addition, the proof of ``P`` need only be done once and may be made easier not having any unnecessary information present in its context while verifying it.
+Also, if GNATprove can't fully verify ``Prove_P``, you can review the remaining assumptions more easily since they're in a smaller context.

 .. code-block:: ada